humodz/vimfiles/README.md

 ## vimfiles

-These are my personal vim configuration files.
+These are my personal vim configuration files, that I've been using both on Windows (\_vimrc) and Linux (.vimrc)